 High speed.
 Go is a compiled language.
 It means its code is immediately converted into a format that the processor understands.

 Easy to learn.
 For experienced developers, especially those who know C or Java, to learn Go makes no problem.
 While it has a slightly different syntax, the procedural approach is the same.

 Scalability.
 With Goroutines, you can run many tasks simultaneously without being afraid that the system crushes.
 Each Goroutine takes up not more than 2kB, so your software will be really lightweight.

 Time-consuming.
-While, from one hand, Go’s compiled side is an advantage, from the other – it adds some limitations as the language is less descriptive.
+While, on the one hand, Go’s compiled side is an advantage, on the other – it adds some limitations as the language is less descriptive.
 So, you need to write more code to implement a certain function in the software.

 No GUI library.
-If you need to implement a one-page app, the basic UI elements of Google Go language may be enough.
-However, for complex apps, the developers will have to look for custom ways to connect the library.
+If you need to implement a one-page app, the basic UI elements of the Google Go language may be enough.
+However, the developers will have to look for custom ways to connect the library for complex apps.

 Lack of generic functions.
-Generic functions have the same title, but undefined input data type during compilation.
-The absence of such functions means the developers have to create many function elements to work with various kinds of parameters.
+Generic functions have the same title but undefined input data type during compilation.
+The absence of such functions means the developers have to create many function elements to work with various parameters.

 We often hear that Go is more agile and adapted to current needs.
 However, we do not stop using Java, C, and Python.
 Moreover, the developers often choose in favor of the latter.
 Given this, let’s look at the main differences between Go and other popular programming languages.